 Additionally, some vital records offices provide copies of certified birth certificates without any proper identification.
 In that case, you’d request the document using your social security number, other personal information, and potentially a sworn statement of identity.

 You should expect to provide your birthdate, the city you were born in, and both your parents’ names, including your mother’s maiden name.
 In most instances, the cost of a replacement birth certificate is around $25, but fees vary among states.
-You can usually pay with a check, money order, or with a credit or debit card through a secure online payment portal.
+You can usually pay with a check, money order, or with a debit or card card through a secure online payment portal.

-Many state agencies allow you to order a birth certificate online.
-If that’s the case with your vital records office, you can generally count on a fast and secure replacement process.
+Many state agencies allow you to order a live birth certificate online.
+If that’s the case with your local vital records office, you can generally count on a fast and secure replacement process.

 In other instances, you might have to fill out an application form and mail it in with various documentation to request a certified copy of your birth certificate.
 In that case, you should be able to print any necessary forms from the website and access detailed information about mailing in your request.

 Replacing a lost birth certificate is relatively simple, as long as you have the right information and can verify your identity.
 However, in the event that it was stolen, the process of requesting a new one can be slightly more complicated.

 If you think your birth certificate was stolen, you’ll need to take a few extra precautions to protect yourself from identity theft.
 When vital records fall into the wrong hands, personal information can be manipulated, sold on the black market, or used to commit fraud.
 A stolen birth record can even be used to obtain other forms of ID, such as a copy of your social security card.
 For this reason, you’ll need to inform your birth state’s vital records office that you believe your original birth certificate was stolen.